Fight the Flu PSU!

 Students at the University Park campus can receive flu shots from University Health Services.
 Students may schedule an appointment at the flu clinics or a private appointment through myUHS.

-UHS Flu Vaccine Clinics
+Student Flu Vaccine Clinics

 Each fall, University Health Services hosts a series of student flu vaccine clinics at the University Park campus.
 Students must schedule an appointment in advance to receive a flu vaccine during any of the clinics; students at Commonwealth Campus locations are encouraged to contact their on-campus health service (if applicable) or local provider to inquire about clinics in their area.